 How to get there: L3-Mundet metro stop

-6. Torre Agbar
+8. Torre Agbar

 This 38-story office tower is not so spectacular during the day, but it becomes a real eye-catcher at night!

 The building has a peculiar shape and it is very similar to The Gherkin in London.
 Agbar Torre was only built in 2003, but it has already become an important part of the city’s skyline.
 At night the tower is beautifully lit up in different colors!
+You’ll be able to spot it instantly when you enjoy the sunset from the Bunkers.

 How to get there: L1-Glòries metro stop

-7. Casa Vicens
+9. Casa Vicens

-Casa Vicens, the first important project by Antoni Gaudi often remains forgotten by tourists.
+Casa Vicens, the first important project by Antoni Gaudi, often remains forgotten by tourists.
 It is a beautiful modernist building now transformed into a museum.
 It has very bright, recognizable colors and it was of great importance to the evolution of this genius architect.

 The best part?
 No need to drive too far away as it is located to the north of the city center.